zarkle/weather-today/README.md

 #### Flask (Python)
 A [weather app](https://github.com/zarkle/weather-today/tree/master/weather-today-flask) using Python's [Flask](http://flask.pocoo.org/) framework and the OpenWeather API to return the current weather in a city.
 Every request will also be recorded in a postgresql database.

+### Future Features:
+- ability to search by zip code
+- abiltiy to choose Celsius or Fahrenheit
+- show recent searches

 Credits: Adapted from various tutorials